Previously On: “The Machine Stops” by E.M. Forster

 “He’s six,” she said.
 “He’s not a baby anymore.
 I want things to be special.
 We see so little of him.”
 It was true, she thought, it was not a lie.
 And then, because he was staring at her, she said, “And I don’t want Emer asking about…” She paused, spread her arms wide to encompass the room.
 “About this.”
 For a moment he looked as if he were going to challenge her.
 It would be just like him, she thought, to decide to have this conversation today, today of all days, when he wouldn’t have it all year.
 But he picked up his pajamas and a pair of shoes she had missed beneath the bed and, saying nothing, heading across the landing.
 Later, she found his pajamas folded neatly on the pillow on his side of the bed, where he always used to keep them.

 What is “this conversation?”
 You can hazard a guess from the opening pages, but details are filled in slowly.
 In a lot of ways, this story feels more like just a character study.
 There are few plot points, but they seem largely symbolic—less about the thing that’s happening and more about what it could mean.
-The general idea is that Kate’s daughter (Emer) visits with her child and new boyfriend.
-Emer seems impulsive and her kid (Oisín) accidentally leaks that they’re moving to Australia.
+The general idea is that Kate’s daughter (Emer) visits with her child and new boyfriend (Pavel).
+Emer seems impulsive and her kid (Oisín) lets slip that they’re moving to Australia.
 Boiled down, that’s the whole story.

-That said, since it’s about the characters and not about moving to Australia, I wanted Kate’s reaction to be more than one sentence and I wanted to see what sort of conversations she had with her daughter.
+That said, since it’s about the characters and not about moving to Australia, I wanted Kate’s reaction to be more than one sentence and I wanted to see what sort of conversations she has with her daughter.
 Her relationship with Colman also contains a lot of question marks.
-To fill in the blanks, I’d just be making assumptions.
-I’d feel like I was gossiping about people I don’t actually know, but who all seem to be annoyingly non-communicative.
+To fill in the blanks, I’d be making assumptions.
+I’d feel like I was gossiping about people I don’t actually know, but who all seem annoyingly non-communicative.

 The only characters who talk are Kate and Pavel, but it’s also the most unnatural scene in the whole story.
 When “[v]ery softly, he began to stroke her palm with his thumb,” this seems like an outsize reaction.
 Isn’t this strangely intimate for two people who have just met, regardless of what they’ve discussed?